freol35241/pytest-pinned/README.md

 * Scientific computing where implementation of, usually quite complex, scientific models are hard to test for specific behaviours, especially when they are used for research purposes.
 * As extra confidence boosters during refactoring.

 `pytest-pinned` keeps all expected results from pinning tests in a single, pretty-printed `JSON` file resulting in only a single file needing to be added to the [VCS](https://en.wikipedia.org/wiki/Version_control) repository and diffs are also contained to this single file.
 The use of `JSON` for serialization of the expected results however imposes some restrictions on the datatypes that can be used, see the [JSON type conversion table](https://docs.python.org/3/library/json.html#py-to-json-table) from the standard library.
+In addition, however, `pytest-pinned>=0.2.0` natively supports `numpy` arrays!

 ### Requirements